Liverpool Walton

 By Car

-Sat-Nav - enter the address below into your Sat Nav.
+Sat-Nav or Smart Device - Enter the address below into your Sat Nav or Smart Device.
 This will take you to the front of our building.
-The Salvation Army, Cavendish Drive, Walton, Liverpool, L9 1NB.
-If you don't have a Sat-Nav, more details for car travel are at the bottom of this section.
+If you don't have access to a Sat Nav or Smart Device, more details for car travel are at the bottom of this section.

 By Bus

-The bus routes 159 to Fazakerley and 215 (North Circular) will drop you off right on our doorstep at Cavendish Drive Termnius.
+The bus routes 159 to Fazakerley and 215 (North Circular) will drop you off right on our doorstep at Cavendish Drive Terminus.
 The 159 reaches us after its passed through the following Liverpool suburbs- Fazakerley, Old Roan, Netherton Old Roan Station, Netherton Magdalene Square, Litherland, Seaforth, Bootle Stand Shopping Centre, Kirkdale and Walton.
-The 215 reaches us after its passed through the following Liverpool suburbs- Warbreck Fazakerley, Croxteth, Norris Green, Townsend Avenue, Clubmoor and stops at Cavendish Drive Terminus.
+The 215 reaches us after its passed through the following Liverpool suburbs- Warbreck, Fazakerley, Croxteth, Norris Green, Townsend Avenue, Clubmoor and stops at Cavendish Drive Terminus.
 These two buses do not enter Central Liverpool.

 By Train

 From the city - If using Merseyrail, the local train network, go to either Liverpool Central Underground Station or Moorfields Underground Station, and get the Northern Line (Blue Line) train Kirkby bound and get off at Rice Lane Station or Ormskirk bound to Walton Station.
 These trains come every 10-15 minutes.
 We are located a 10 minute walk down Rice Lane from both of these stations.
-All train services end each day between midnight and 1am.
+All local train services end each day between midnight and 1am.
 They restart at around 5am.

 By Plane